ben923/videos_api/README.md

 # this is a techtest for Netcosports x OnRewind

-## you can't run this project if you don't have database or proper config.json file at the root directory (for my supervisor i will send you the config via email)
+## now this project can be run via docker-compose with all services needed

-* first you must install mocha globally and run npm i
+* first you must install or run docker-engine or docker desktop
-* then run tests it should be okay but you can even check
-* then run npm start it will load express, bootstraps, and controllers
+* then run `docker-compose up -d --build`
 * controllers have default CRUD methods but you can override/add methods
 * controllers automatically load his related model so the model must be named as the controller